lathika-sunder/Basic-AndroidStudio/LifeCycleActivity/README.md

 ### Result:
 Therefore a program is return to develop a program to detect the various life cycles of an activity.
 The program is successfully executed.

-## OUTPUT

-## RESULT
-Thus a Simple Android Application create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio is developed and executed successfully.